• Skip to main content

 • Who: Alx Kawakami and the MarXmen, Improv Hawaii Musical Improv

-• Why: To support the Hawaii Comedy Festival
+• Why: To sing, dance, and have fun supporting the Hawaii Comedy Festival

-• Note: This is a 21+ event.
-Bars open all night, no food service.
+• Age Restriction: This is a 21+ event.
+Bars open all night!

 Thank You!